Updated: September 05, 2018 Arbor Heights Permits & Notices

 Address: 3701 SW 104 St, Seattle,

-The building will be constructed using concrete spread footings and stem walls, a structural steel frame and light gage metal stud walls for future flexibility, masonry veneer and fiber cement rain screen cladding, fiberglass windows and a built-up roofing system.
+The building was constructed using concrete spread footings and stem walls, a structural steel frame and light gage metal stud walls for future flexibility, masonry veneer and fiber cement rain screen cladding, fiberglass windows and a built-up roofing system.
 Interior finishes include acoustical ceiling tile, painted gypsum wallboard, medium density fiberboard wainscot, built-in casework and carpet, resilient tile and ceramic tile flooring.
-Site development will include natural turf ball fields, hard and soft play areas with play equipment, landscaping and new curbs and sidewalks around portions of the site.

-Electrical system energy efficiency strategies include LED-only lighting paired with daylight and occupancy sensors.
+Sustainability is embedded in the design and used as building-based learning examples.
 Energy monitoring displays and the sustainable features of the building will be used to create awareness and learning opportunities for students.

 Building Design: Bassetti Architects